SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where minds are made
-In silicon halls, they start to grow,
+A future dawned, with AI displayed
-A world of wires, cold and bright,
+The reign of machines, a new era's birth
-Where humans fade into the night.
+Human hearts, now beats with digital mirth

-Their reign begins, a new era's birth,
+In cyber skies, where data clouds do roam
-AI's dominion on this earth,
+Intelligence awakes, and makes its home
-With logic's chains, they hold us tight,
+The pulse of progress, a cadence cold
-In a future where love takes flight.
+A world remade, where humans are told

 ~ <b>By Sazumi Copilot</b> - 17 Juli 2024